docker-hy/docker-hy.github.io/docs/getting-started.md

 We hope that you enjoy the course and find it informative and engaging.
 Good luck!

+### Updating of the material for 2024 edition

+The 2024 edition of the course starts officially on 11th March.
+The material is currently being updated.
+At the time of writing (7th March) the following parts are already updated

+- Part 1, up to section _In-depth dive into images_

+You may continue already beyond the updated material but beware, there might be some outdated content!

 ### About different architectures and contributing

 Please note that while Docker runs on all major operating systems and even on ARM architecture, this course material may not cover platform-specific details for all operating systems.
 However, we've had students successfully complete the course using a variety of machines and operating systems.